 - Stay connected.
 People with friends live longer.
 Do not isolate during this hard time in your life.

-- Get in counseling.
+- Get in counseling or get a coach.
 If you are trying to figure out your marriage problems or deal with your divorce grief solely in your own head, you will be attempting to untangle those knots forever.
 Find someone who can walk you through the process.

 - Do something fun.
 Life is hard and serious.
 And, I don’t know about you, but I sometimes maybe have the tendency to overthink things (whatever).
 Get out and enjoy life from time to time.
 Stop in the middle of your chaos and messy circumstances to dance in your kitchen, to read a book just for pure enjoyment, to go to the movies, to buy yourself something pretty.